 The concept of "play fairway analysis" has been used to identify potential locations of blind hydrothermal systems and to describe geothermal opportunities in rift-zone settings.
 Borrowed from the petroleum industry, this tool incorporates the regional or basin-wide distribution of known geologic factors besides heat flow that control the occurrence of a particular example of a geothermal system.
 Conducting play fairway analysis in unexplored or underexplored basins or regions or using new play concepts in basins with known geothermal potential is central to this effort.

-NEW!
 Request for Information posted to plan for potential drilling in Phase 2 of the Energy Department's funding selections.

 Also, see a white paper on play fairway analysis presented at the Stanford Geothermal Workshop, January 2015.